GlacioHack/geoutils/doc/source/filters.md

 (filters)=

 # Filters
 GeoUtils provides several filters to process raster data.
-These filters can be found in the `geoutils.filters` module.
 They can be applied to {class}`~geoutils.Raster` objects.

 ## Available filters
 The following filters are currently available in GeoUtils: